activeadmin/activeadmin/docs/2-resource-customization.md

 In some cases (like Projects), there are many sub resources and you would actually like the global navigation to switch when the user navigates "into" a project.
-To accomplish this, Active Admin stores the `belongs_to` resources in a seperate menu which you can use if you so wish.
+To accomplish this, Active Admin stores the `belongs_to` resources in a separate menu which you can use if you so wish.
 To use:

 ```ruby
 ActiveAdmin.register Ticket do